Rachel Bauer, PharmD, BCPS, BCPP

 Limiting Access to High-Risk Medications

 In professional pharmacy training, treating suicidal ideation is often only discussed in the context of other mental health diagnoses: treat the underlying disease, and you’ll treat the suicidal ideation.
-While that is partially true, there are universal approaches to reducing risk for suicide that can be easily adopted well within the pharmacy scope of practice.
+While that is generally true, there are universal approaches to reducing risk for suicide that can be easily adopted well within the pharmacy scope of practice.

-One of the most evidence-based components to effective suicide prevention is limiting access to lethal means.2,3,4 Poisonings represent 13% of suicide deaths overall and 30% of the suicide deaths among women.1 Most medical professionals are likely acutely familiar with the dangers of opioid medications, but it may be surprising how many top 200 medications are commonly associated with overdose deaths in the US due to a low LD50.
+One of the most evidence-based components to effective suicide prevention is limiting access to lethal means.3,4,5 Poisonings represent 13% of suicide deaths overall and 30% of the suicide deaths among women.2 Most medical professionals are likely acutely familiar with the dangers of opioid medications, but it may be surprising how many top 200 medications are commonly associated with overdose deaths in the US due to a low LD50.
 Frequency of use of these medications has the potential to create a false sense of safety for both patients and prescribers.
 Pharmacists are specially trained in toxicities of medications and can easily suggest lower-risk, evidence-based alternatives.
-Though not specific to suicide, the Annual Report of the American Association of Poison Control Centers’ National Poison Data System (NPDS) is a good resource for analysis of relative contribution to fatality for overdoses.5 This can be a helpful guide as to what medications to watch out for.
+Though not specific to suicide, the Annual Report of the American Association of Poison Control Centers’ National Poison Data System (NPDS) is a good resource for analysis of relative contribution to fatality for overdoses.6 This can be a helpful guide as to what medications to watch out for.
 By critically reviewing medication lists with suicide risk reduction in mind, pharmacists can effectively reduce access to lethal means by guiding prescribing.

 Patient Education

 Patient education can also yield positive results.
 People don’t always know that medications for depression, anxiety, and PTSD often take several weeks to reach full efficacy or that these medications were studied in combination with non-pharmacologic treatments like psychotherapy.
 Setting realistic initial expectations for medications and their role in treatment can help prevent patients from becoming more discouraged (or even hopeless) when they don’t immediately feel better.
 It can also help them understand the importance of their whole treatment plan (in addition to taking medications) and help them prepare for responding to bad days.
 Parents are often aware of the black box warning for increased suicidality for teens and young adults with antidepressants.
-Less common knowledge is that risk of suicide attempt in the antidepressant group was 1/3 that of the untreated group, and the same data set showed antidepressants to be protective.8 These simple messages can remove knowledge barriers to effective treatment.
+Less common knowledge is that risk of suicide attempt in the antidepressant group was 1/3 that of the untreated group, and the same data set showed antidepressants to be protective.9 These simple messages can remove knowledge barriers to effective treatment.

 For patients at risk for suicide who also have access to opioids (either prescribed to them or otherwise), naloxone kits are also a meaningful suicide safety intervention in the same way they are helpful for accidental overdose.
 Offer (with the patient’s permission) to include patients’ family, friends, or roommates in naloxone education in the event the patient cannot assist themselves.
 This is also a reason to offer naloxone kits to people who don’t use or abuse opioids; they may have a friend or loved one at risk for intentional overdose.